dcmouyard/recipes/spaghetti-carbonara.md

 ## Instructions

-1. Bring bacon and water to simmer in 10-inch nonstick skillet over medium heat; cook until water evaporates and bacon begins to sizzle, about 8 minutes.
+1. Bring bacon and ½ cup water to simmer in 10-inch nonstick skillet over medium heat; cook until water evaporates and bacon begins to sizzle, about 8 minutes.

 2. Reduce heat to medium-low and continue to cook until fat renders and bacon browns, 5 to 8 minutes longer.